Recycling & Sanitary Services

 - 1 time per month: Private offices

-We ask that you empty your office waste and recycling bins at the designated spots on your floor, such as the recycling stations and waste containers often found near kitchens.
-We encourage you to do this when you move around the office, either when you visit the washroom or the kitchen, so that it may become a part of your routine.
+Please empty your wastebaskets and recycling bins in the designated areas on your floor, such as recycling stations or the containers often found near kitchens.
+We suggest you do so when you get up to move in your office so that it becomes part of your routine.